 Folium's breadth can become the reason buyers trust the company.

-Breadth is not scatter if it is organized by the customer's operating problem.
-Folium's site, packets, diagrams, tools, services, and proof model all point to one thesis: practical AI requires the whole system around the model.
+Breadth works when it is organized around the customer's operating problem.
+Folium's site, PDFs, diagrams, tools, services, and review model all point to one thesis: practical AI needs the whole system around the model.

 | Advantage | Buyer meaning | Investor meaning |